 After the death of Qin Shihuang, the Qin dynasty was soon overthrown by peasant uprisings due to Qin’s tyrannical rule.
 Power was handed over to a man named Liu Bang, who established the Han Dynasty.

 In the following years of the Han Dynasty, Liu Bang and his royal descendants had Qin’s achievements restored, and further extended his wall.
 It is said that Han’s Great Wall has the longest fortified length of about 7,000 miles, stretching from the North Korean coast near Pyongyang in the east of China, to Jade Gate Pass in western China.

-Meanwhile, the overall arrangement of Han’s Great Wall was improved by erecting a great deal of embankments, beacon stations, and forts, to form an effective defense system against attacks.
-Apart from fending off raids from northern peoples, the Wall also helped open up wastelands in the western regions, and protecting the ancient transportation artery that snaked inland towards Central Asia - the Silk Road.
+Meanwhile, the overall arrangement of Han’s Great Wall was improved by erecting a lot of embankments, beacon stations, and forts, to form an effective defense system against attacks.
+Apart from fending off raids from northern peoples, the Wall also helped open up wastelands in the western regions and protecting the ancient transportation artery that snaked inland towards Central Asia - the Silk Road.

 The Southern and Northern Dynasties (420 – 589 AD)

 - The North Wei and North Qi dynasties made great contributions to Great Wall's construction